 If you are looking for a husky breeder check out our breeder directory to see if there is a breeder near you.
 There is a breeder directory for those within the USA, plus another for our international visitors.

-Don’t forget the the Orthopedic Foundation For Animals free search facility for animals prone to hip displaysia, but if your animal is not listed you should get in contact with a local Siberian Husky dog club for some local advice.
-You can use our dog club directory to help find a club near you.
+Don’t forget the Orthopedic Foundation For Animals free search facility for animals prone to hip dysplasia, but if your animal is not listed you should get in contact with a local Siberian Husky dog club for some local advice.